top of page

 Monster crevasses on the Ingraham

 As we traversed back into Camp Muir and came within sight of our tents, our hearts sank.
-Katie and I’s tent was lying crumpled on its side, and it appeared that some other climbers had put some more rocks on top of it to keep it from blowing away.
+Katie's and my tent was lying crumpled on its side, and it appeared that some other climbers had put some additional rocks on top of it to keep it from blowing away.
 But that wasn’t the worst of it...Rio’s tent was completely gone!
-Vanished without a trace.
-He had put in good snow stakes and done seemingly everything right, but the wind had still taken his tent.
+The wind had been much stronger than predicted overnight and the tent had vanished without a trace.
 We asked around camp a bit if anyone had seen what had happened to it, but didn’t have any luck.
-We assumed it was long gone in the bottom of a crevasse or a creek somewhere.
 This put a damper on what was otherwise a great trip, but we had no choice but to continue down.

 Happy climbers